K3ury99/AI-Powered-Snake-Game/README.md

 ### This project contains two versions of the classic Snake game implemented in Python using Pygame:

 1. **Normal Version**: A traditional Snake game with manual controls.
 2. **AI Version**: An advanced version where the snake is controlled by an AI algorithm, making it more challenging and self-playing.
+It has this design so that the snake finds the fastest and safest route, making the snake survive for as long as possible, making it very difficult for it to die.

 ## 🎮 Features